-Classic Homemade Flour Tortillas are easier than you think!
-Try this simple, authentic recipe, and enjoy warm, soft, foldable tortillas right from your own kitchen.
+Homemade Flour Tortillas are easier to make than you think!
+Try this simple, authentic flour tortilla recipe, and enjoy warm, soft, foldable tortillas right from your own kitchen.
 Perfect for snacks, lunches, and everyone’s favorite Mexican and Tex-Mex recipes!

 If you’ve never made your own, no worries!
-Making tortillas at home is actually not that hard!
+With this easy flour tortilla recipe, making tortillas at home is actually not all that hard!
 I know that they sometimes have a reputation for being difficult, and to be fair, they do sometimes stick to the rolling pin, or to each other.
-But overall, tortillas are very simple to prepare, and definitely worth it!
-Take a look at this recipe, and I think you’ll feel inspired to give it a try.
+But overall, tortillas are very simple to prepare, and all my tips will guarantee your success!
+Let’s get started!

 What Ingredients Will I Need?

-- Lard: A small amount of lard (or vegetable shortening) moistens the dough, helps bind it together, and adds that soft richness you expect from a flour tortilla.
+- Lard: A small amount of lard moistens the dough, helps bind it together, and adds that soft richness you expect from a flour tortilla.
+Check below for alternatives.

 - Hot Water: A little hot water brings the dough together.

 My goal with this flour tortilla recipe, is to make the best authentic tortillas.
 I know, it’s not very common these days to use lard in the U.S., but it was once very common!
 And it really does make a flavorful, authentic tortilla like what you would get in Mexico.
 However, if you don’t have lard, or don’t want to use it, check below for some other options.